Livability Initiative

-Livability Initiative is a new non-profit, committed to improving accessibility for people with disabilities and aging adults.
+Livability Initiative is a non-profit committed to improving accessibility for people with disabilities and aging adults.
 Their goal: to make Richmond, VA the most livable city on the map, while also dreaming up ways to expand their reach.

 Goals